freepius/asVoyage-website/README.md

   * Blog repository => caching for listTags() and countArticlesByYearMonth()
   * Blog controller => caching the generated HTML from Markdown
 * Minified JS and CSS files
+* Use Google CDN for jquery/bootstrap/... js/css/.. files ?

 Low priority
 ------------